-It is possible to use the galter command to change the name of the checkpoint file associated with a job.
+It is possible to use the qalter command to change the name of the checkpoint file associated with a job.
 This could be useful if there were several job checkpoints and it restarting the job from an older image was specified.

-Restarting a job in the Completed state
+Restarting a Job in the Completed State

-In this case, the job must be moved to the Queued state with the grerun command.
-Then the job must go to the Run state either by action of the scheduler or if there is no scheduler, through using the grun command.
+In this case, the job must be moved to the Queued state with the qrerun command.
+Then the job must go to the Run state either by action of the scheduler or if there is no scheduler, through using the qrun command.

-Acceptance tests
+Acceptance Tests

 A number of tests were made to verify the functioning of the BLCR implementation.
-See BLCR acceptance tests on page 305 for a description of the testing.
+See BLCR Acceptance Tests on page 336 for a description of the testing.